Design an Effective Weekly Task Tracker Template in Notion for Efficiently Managing Tasks, Deadlines, and Responsibilities

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Design a Weekly Task tracker Template in Notion
+How to Design a Weekly Task Tracker Template in Notion

 Step 1: Create a New Notion Page

-Step 2: Set up the Template Structure
+Step 2: Set Up the Template Structure

 Step 3: Add Properties and Columns